Speed Reading Tips: 5 Ways to Minimize Subvocalization

 Subvocalization (also known as auditory reassurance) is a very common habit among readers.
 It involves saying words in your head while reading and it’s one of the main reasons why people read slowly and have trouble improving their reading speed.

 Many speed-reading programs tend to exaggerate and will falsely claim that the key to speed reading is to eliminate the habit of subvocalization.
-However, study after study shows that eliminating the habit completely is not possible.
+However, study after study shows that eliminating this habit completely is not possible.

-Are You Hearing Voices in Your Head?
+Are You Hearing Your Own Voice in Your Head?

 You don’t need to say every word in your head to be able to understand what you are reading.
-When you were younger it was absolutely necessary to say each and every single word, but now you can extract the meaning of words by simply seeing them.
+When you were younger, it was absolutely necessary to say each and every single word, but now you can extract the meaning of words by simply seeing them.
 You don’t need to pronounce them, out loud or in your head, to get that same understanding.

 Here’s an example of what I mean.
 Think about when you are driving.
 When you see a stop sign, do you actually vocalize the word “STOP” in your head?
 You may have done so right now while reading the words in the sentence, but when you see a stop sign while driving you’re unlikely to say the word.
 You see it and recognize that it’s a stop sign automatically.